damar-wicaksono/uqtestfuns/docs/test-functions/sobol-g.md

 [^integral]: The expected value is the same as the integral over the domain because the input is uniform in a unit hypercube.

+[^default_dimension]: This default dimension applies to all variable dimension test functions.
+It will be used if the `spatial_dimension` argument is not given.